cecil1527/JoystickGremlinExtensions/README.md

 1. **Toggle Axis**: Toggles between some value and its previous value.
     * Useful for making a volume axis so you can easy toggle mute or a really low volume.

+# Button Modules

+JG has a lot of this functionality already, but these modules tend to expose more to the user.
+You can pass any callable into them and you can conditionally reset a chain, for example.

+1. **Double-Click Toggle**: Toggles a vjoy button on when double-clicked.
+Single clicks result in normal press/release.
+    * Useful for conditionally holding a button, like a G-Limit override.
+1. **Sticky Buttons**: Buttons that stick on, with helper functions to release the rest.
+    * Useful when you need to hold a button for a long time, but never want to hold two conflicting buttons at once.
+1. **Macro**: Press/release vjoy buttons or keyboard keys in rapid succession.
+    * Use the namespace `MacroEntries` which contains a helper function for creating a sequence of macro entries using shorthand.
+1. **Tempo**: A container that executes one action when short pressed, and executes another when held.
+1. **Chain**: A container that executes a sequence of actions, one per press, before resetting.